Skip to content

 ls -la public/assets/application.css

-2. Verify path mapping:
+2. Verify public directory:

 static: